cmp-202/ssh2shell/README.md

  //Allows for the handling of a commands response before the next command is run
  //default: returns a debug message if host.debug = true
  //default is replaced by host.onCommandComplete function if defined
- //command is the compleated command
+ //command is the completed command
  //response is the full buffer response from the command
  //sshObj is the host object
 });